leontkh/DSAID/README.md

 ## Afterword

-I would like to have written a way to automate the Airflow set-up process for Section 1.
-However, my current computer does not possess sufficient memory to run Airflow in Docker and I am unable to check the effectiveness of my DAG file.
+Automating the Airflow set-up process for Section 1 would have been a great addition.
+However, my current computer does not possess sufficient memory to run Airflow in Docker.

 Overall, this Technical Test has been a fun challenge.
 Typically I would receive algorithm challenges or SQL tests as technical tests, but this is the first time I've seen a test so comprehensive.
 Along the way I've learnt to utilise the syntax for markdown more, and would definitely use this to make my README.md more readable in future projects.